A Thoughtful Approach to Scar & Areola Restoration

 Overall suitability for treatment

+Treating skin that is not ready can compromise results, which is why assessment always comes before any procedure.
 When appropriate, techniques such as scar camouflage can help soften contrast and improve visual balance once the skin has fully healed.

+There is no single method that works for every client or every type of scar.
 In some cases, pigment-based techniques are appropriate.
 In others, inkless or regenerative approaches may be explored as part of a broader treatment plan.
-Each method serves a different purpose, and ethical practice means choosing the technique based on the skin — not on trends or promises of perfection.
+Each method serves a different purpose, and ethical practice means choosing the technique based on the skin not on trends or promises of perfection.

 An honest consultation explores these options and determines what is most appropriate for each individual.